viviparous/preplish/README.md

 Perl REPL in Shell: a simple REPL for Perl 5 written in Bash.

+It runs wherever Perl and Bash run.
+(Um... everywhere.)

 You may find it useful as well as easy to understand.
 It's Bash. ^_^

 ### Project Status: Active